Creative Leadership is not a typical leadership strategy.

 At the heart of our model are three leadership values that apply to everyone:

-- Empathy is the hallmark of a 21st century leader
+- Empathy is the hallmark of a 21st century leader (widely spoken about by Forbes, Harvard Business Review and others)

 For over a decade now the World Economic Forum (WEF) has been calling for new models of leadership that foster greater social inclusion and development.
 The WEF ‘Future of Jobs Report’ 2018 asserts that – ‘human’ skills such as creativity, complex problem solving and empathy will be the most in-demand leadership qualities in 2022.